jamesa9283/gyrovectors-lean/index.md

 ## General Relativity in lean

 Yes, thats what I thought.
 It sounds so very cool right?
 Once I've started this part of the project I'll write more about what exactly I'm doing with it.
+As I am an applied mathematician and once was an aspiring physicist I'd like to see more of this stuff in lean, so I thought that I'd do it myself!